mastodon/documentation/Running-Mastodon/Resources-needed.md

 >
 > - 4x10 threads means 40 threads in total spread across 4 different processes
 > - RPM stands for requests per minute
+> - Users weekly means users who visit the site or use the API at least once per week
 > - An up-to-date number of users cannot be guaranteed in this document
 > - Listed setups may be underutilizing or overutilizing their hardware